Week 21

 30

-Week 30: Monday, June 8, 2020
+Week 30: Thursday, June 4, 2026

 The Western Tradition and the Twentieth Century

 In this thirtieth week of our study of the Western Tradition, we will look at the story of the twentieth Century and freedom.
 How did freedom advance or retreat during the twentieth Century?
 We begin at 1900, with the great Universal Exhibition at Paris to which fifty million people came.
 And we continue to look at the entire century all the way to 1990's and the fall of the Soviet Union, the fall of the Berlin Wall (Nov.
-9, 1989), the birth of. freedom in Poland, and the rest of Eastern Europe.
+9, 1989), the birth of freedom in Poland, and the rest of Eastern Europe.

 RECOMMENDED READING